Skip to contents

 #Trajectory data

-x <- defineTrajectories(d, sites, surveys)
+x <- defineTrajectories(d, entities, surveys)

 #Distances between trajectory segments